controtie/simple-wallet/README.md

 Simple Wallet
 ============

-Simple Wallet is a basic interface to BitGo's wallet API You can view your wallet balances, and send your coins to any bitcoin address.
+Simple Wallet is a basic interface to BitGo's wallet API.
+You can view your wallet balances, and send your coins to any bitcoin address.

 <img src="https://media.giphy.com/media/l1J9ym1tXM9JKl18Q/giphy.gif" width="300px"/>